Tantalum: Environmental issues

 Tantalum receives far less attention in the environmental field than it does in other geosciences.
 Upper Crust Concentration (UCC) and the Nb/Ta ratio in the upper crust and in minerals are available because these measurements are useful as a geochemical tool.
 The latest value for upper crust concentration is 0.92 ppm, and the Nb/Ta(w/w) ratio stands at 12.7.

-Little data is available on tantalum concentrations in the different environmental compartments, especially in natural waters where reliable estimates of ‘dissolved’ tantalum concentrations in seawater and freshwaters have not even been produced.
+Little data is available on tantalum concentrations in the different environmental compartments, especially in natural waters where reliable estimates of 'dissolved' tantalum concentrations in seawater and freshwaters have not even been produced.
 Some values on dissolved concentrations in oceans have been published, but they are contradictory.
-Values in freshwaters fare little better, but, in all cases, they are probably below 1 ng L−1, since ‘dissolved’ concentrations in natural waters are well below most current analytical capabilities.
+Values in freshwaters fare little better, but, in all cases, they are probably below 1 ng L−1, since 'dissolved' concentrations in natural waters are well below most current analytical capabilities.
 Analysis requires pre-concentration procedures that, for the moment, do not give consistent results.
 And in any case, tantalum appears to be present in natural waters mostly as particulate matter rather than dissolved.

 Values for concentrations in soils, bed sediments and atmospheric aerosols are easier to come by.
 Values in soils are close to 1 ppm and thus to UCC values.
 This indicates detrital origin.
 For atmospheric aerosols the values available are scattered and limited.
 When tantalum enrichment is observed, it is probably due to loss of more water-soluble elements in aerosols in the clouds.

 Pollution linked to human use of the element has not been detected.
 Tantalum appears to be a very conservative element in biogeochemical terms, but its cycling and reactivity are still not fully understood.

 Precautions

 Compounds containing tantalum are rarely encountered in the laboratory.
 The metal is highly biocompatible and is used for body implants and coatings, therefore attention may be focused on other elements or the physical nature of the chemical compound.

 People can be exposed to tantalum in the workplace by breathing it in, skin contact, or eye contact.
 The Occupational Safety and Health Administration (OSHA) has set the legal limit (permissible exposure limit) for tantalum exposure in the workplace as 5 mg/m3 over an 8-hour workday.
 The National Institute for Occupational Safety and Health (NIOSH) has set a recommended exposure limit (REL) of 5 mg/m3 over an 8-hour workday and a short-term limit of 10 mg/m3.
-At levels of 2500 mg/m3, tantalum dust is immediately dangerous to life and health.
+There is a paradox arising because of tantalum's ability to form a strong and permanent bond with bone tissue: at levels of 2500 mg/m3, tantalum dust becomes immediately dangerous to life and health if tantalum dust accidentally bonds with the wrong tissue.